hiyd-uk/hiyd.uk/privacy.md

 # Privacy Policy

-**Last updated:** _June 3, 2025_
+**Last updated:** _June 9, 2025_

 ## Overview

 Hiyd ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use our Jekyll companion app and Chrome extension.
+This Privacy Policy explains how we collect, use, and protect your information when you use our websaite, apps and extensions.

 ## Information We Collect